Petrinja: 20th and 21st centuries

 From 1929 to 1939, Petrinja was part of the Sava Banovina and from 1939 to 1941 of the Banovina of Croatia within the Kingdom of Yugoslavia.

 During the Second World War, with the establishment of the so-called Independent State of Croatia (a fascist puppet state), Petrinja and the surrounding area were the scene of persecution of the Serbian, Jewish and Roma minorities, but also of harsh repression of many Croatian anti-fascists, in a context of armed struggle between partisans and local collaborators of the Axis forces.

 Recent history has witnessed the war in Croatia during which many people (Croats first, then the Serbs in 1995) were exiled from their hometown of Petrinja in the period from September 1991 to August 1995.
 The town itself has gone through severe damage.
 On November 25, 1991, the Serb mayor of Petrinja Radovan Marković sent a message to Željko Ražnatović to have his troops enter the city as part of a "2. motorized battalion" of the 622.
 Motorized Brigade of the then already Serbian-dominated Yugoslav People's Army.

+During the occupation of Petrinja and surrounding areas, from September 1991 until August 1995, Serb forces committed numerous mass killings against Croat and other non-Serb civilians and POWs.
+More than 250 Croat and other non-Serb civilians and POWs were murdered during this period.
+After Operation Storm in August 1995, Croatian authorities were able to find and exhume 45 mass graves.

 After Operation Storm in 1995, many monuments have been erected in memory of Croatian war heroes and victims of the war.

 In reconstructing and rebuilding their town, the inhabitants of Petrinja took great care of the town's urban tradition by keeping the old customs alive, celebrating Catholic holidays, and organizing numerous cultural, social and sports events.